heroku/heroku-buildpack-ruby/README.md

 The difference between this buildpack and heroku's standard Ruby buildpack is that you can **run an app in a project subdirectory**.
 In other words, your project doesn't need to be in the root directory; it could be in a subdirectory like `web/` or `rails/`.

-To make this work, you need to set two envoronment variables BEFORE pushing to a new heroku app: `APP_SUBDIR` and `BUNDLE_GEMFILE`.
+To make this work, you need to:

+1. Set two environment variables BEFORE pushing to a new heroku app: `APP_SUBDIR` and `BUNDLE_GEMFILE`.
 For example, if we're deploying a Rails app that lives in a subdirectory `web`, you would need to set:
     - `APP_SUBDIR=web` is the name of the subdirectory that your Rails app lives in
     - `BUNDLE_GEMFILE=web/Gemfile` is the location of the `Gemfile` of your Rails app
+2. Make a copy of your Rakefile in the root directory, and edit the require line to point to your rails subdirectory.
+For example:
+    ```ruby
+    # Add your own tasks in files placed in lib/tasks ending in .rake,
+    # for example lib/tasks/capistrano.rake, and they will automatically be available to Rake.
+    require File.expand_path('../web/config/application', __FILE__)
+    Rails.application.load_tasks
+    ```

 **TODO:** One of these can be determined from the other; update the code to only require one environment variable.